ghex-org/GHEX/doc_src/scope/scope.rst

       exchanged in one go

-    - GPU accelerators: carefully tuned serialization kernels which exploit the bandwidth and asynchronicity of execution
+    - GPU accelerators: carefully tuned serialization kernels which exploit the bandwidth and asynchronous execution

 --------------------------
 Type of interfaces
 --------------------------

-|GHEX| has a layered strctured.
+|GHEX| has a layered structured.
 The user can enter at different layers, depending on their needs.
 The highest level is the ``halo exchange`` level, where the user instructs |GHEX| to take a mesh or grid representation and produce a ``communication pattern`` to then perform the halo update operations.

-In order to enable all the previously mentioned features, like oversusubscription, alternate transport layers and hybrid computations, the steps to create a pattern and use it to communicate can seem overly complicated.
+In order to enable all the previously mentioned features, like oversubscription, alternate transport layers and hybrid computations, the steps to create a pattern and use it to communicate can seem overly complicated.
 While we are working on shortening the number of steps to take for simple cases, more complex cases seem to require these complications, and hence they cannot be